English-591 · Topics in Pedagogy

 • Grassroots educational initiatives: freedom schools, community workshops, mutual aid education projects

-• Digital pedagogies: social media campaigns that teach, TikTok abolitionist classrooms, Instagram pedagogy, YouTube series
+• Digital pedagogies: social media campaigns that teach, TikTok abolitionist classrooms, YouTube series

-• Institutional interventions: diversity training, curriculum reform efforts, faculty organizing, student-led transformations
+• Institutional interventions: diversity training, curriculum reform efforts, student-led transformations

 • Personal narratives or testimonies that enact pedagogical power